Karafuto Prefecture: History

 Japanese settlement on Sakhalin dates to at least the Edo period. Ōtomari was established in 1679, and cartographers of the Matsumae domain mapped the island, and named it "Kita-Ezo".
 Japanese cartographer and explorer Mamiya Rinzō established that Sakhalin was an island through his discovery of what is now named Mamiya Strait (Strait of Tartary) in 1809.
 Japan unilaterally proclaimed sovereignty over the whole island in 1845.

 The 1855 Treaty of Shimoda acknowledged that both the Russian Empire and Japan had joint rights of occupation to Sakhalin, without setting a definite territorial demarcation.
 As the island became settled in the 1860s and 1870s, this ambiguity led to increasing friction between settlers.
 Attempts by the Tokugawa shogunate to purchase the entire island from the Russian Empire failed, and the new Meiji government was unable to negotiate a partition of the island into separate territories.
 In the Treaty of Saint Petersburg (1875), Japan agreed to give up its claims on Sakhalin in exchange for undisputed ownership of the Kuril Islands.

 Japan invaded Sakhalin in the final stages of the Russo-Japanese War of 1904–1905, but per the 1905 Treaty of Portsmouth was allowed to retain only the southern portion of the island below the 50° N parallel.
 Russia retained the northern portion, although the Japanese were awarded favorable commercial rights, including fishing and mineral extraction rights in the north.
 In 1907, Karafuto Prefecture was officially established, with the capital at Ōtomari.
 In 1908, the capital was relocated to Toyohara.

 In 1920, Karafuto was officially designated an external territory of Japan, and its administration and development came under the aegis of the Ministry of Colonial Affairs.
-Following the Nikolaevsk Incident in 1920, Japan briefly seized the northern half of Sakhalin, and occupied it until the establishment of formal diplomatic relations with the Soviet Union in 1925; however, Japan continued to maintain petroleum and coal concessions in northern Sakhalin until 1944.
+Following the Nikolaevsk Incident in 1920, Japan occupied the northern half of Sakhalin.
+This occupation would continue until the establishment of formal diplomatic relations with the Soviet Union in 1925 with the Soviet–Japanese Basic Convention.
+The treaty permitted Japan petroleum and coal concessions in northern Sakhalin.
+The former would be operated by institutions such as the North Sakhalin Oil Company until 1944.
 In 1943, the status of Karafuto was upgraded to that of an "inner land", making it an integral part of the Empire of Japan.

 As Japan was extending its influence over East Asia and the Pacific through the establishment of a Greater East Asia Co-Prosperity Sphere, the Imperial Japanese Army as part of its offensive contingency plans to invade the Soviet Union if it either became involved in the Pacific War or collapsed due to the ongoing German invasion, proposed the annexation of the remaining northern half of Sakhalin to Japan.